About CBA - Basic Facts & Figures

-Business studies at Cal State Long Beach began in 1949 with 24 business students and four faculty members, accounting for one-seventh of the campus population.
-Business Administration was part of the Social Science Division until 1957, when the division was renamed the Division of Business and Social Sciences.
+Business studies at Cal State Long Beach began in 1949 with 24 business students and four faculty members, comprising one-seventh of the campus population.
+Business Administration was part of the Social Science Division until 1957 when the division was renamed the Division of Business and Social Sciences.
 In 1958, the two academic areas split and Business Administration became a division in its own right, with Dr. S. Austen Reep as founding dean.
 By the mid-1960s, the business school had close to 3,800 business students, 29 full-time faculty members, and 13 part-time lecturers.
 The Division of Business Administration was upgraded to the School of Business Administration in 1967, and the name was changed to the College of Business Administration in 1992.

 Programs & Offerings

 - We offer six undergraduate minors — Finance, Human Resource Management, Management Information Systems, International Business, Marketing, and Entrepreneurship.
 Marketing, HRM, and Entrepreneurship account for the majority of our minors.
-Students from three colleges—Liberal Arts, Health & Human Services, and the Arts—comprise approximately 85% of our minors.
+Students from three colleges—Liberal Arts, Health & Human Services, and the Arts—comprise approximately 97% of our minors.

 - Average Unit Load.
 Most of our undergraduate students are full-time students.
 Our majors take a higher unit load than any other college on campus, with the exception of College of the Arts.
-CBA students averaged 12.5 units during spring 2013.
+CBA students averaged 12.5 units during spring 2014.
 About four-fifths of our undergraduate majors take 12 units or more.
 Our continuing students have a higher average unit load than our new students.

 - Degrees Conferred.
-In 2011-12, the College produced nearly 1,200 B.S. graduates and approximately 120 MBA graduates.
+In 2012-13, the College produced nearly 1,000 B.S. graduates and over 100 MBA graduates.